 A switch must be connected in the live wire

 Selina Solutions Concise Physics Class 10 Chapter 9 Household Circuits provides information relating to power distribution.
-Major topics covered in Household Circuits are transmission of power from the generation station to the consumer, power distribution to a house, house wiring, fuse, switches.
+Major topics covered in Household Circuits are the transmission of power from the generation station to the consumer, power distribution to a house, house wiring, fuse, switches.
 To check the understanding capacity of students, numerical problems along with exercise questions are given at the end of the chapter

 List of subtopics covered in Selina Solutions Concise Physics Class 10 Chapter 9 Household Circuits